MendozaNicolas/MendozaNicolas/README.md

 ### Glad to see you here! &nbsp;

-I am a PHP developer, and I love programming in various other languages as a hobby.
+I am a Laravel PHP developer, and I love programming in various other languages as a hobby.
 I love spending my time creating something that not only looks good but also perfectly usable and practical.

 <img align="right" alt="GIF" src="https://media3.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" height="200" />